Request a Consultation

 Another example of siloed data challenge can be of a simple address change request not getting reflected across all policies in cases of customers with multiple policies in his/her name.
 The customer may discover this discrepancy later, and then call the insurer a second time.
 More than likely, the added obligation will annoy customers.

-With data consolidation, the insurer can have a unilateral view of the customer.
+With customer data consolidation the insurer can have a unilateral view of the customer.
 By establishing context through application consolidation in insurance, agents can access a wealth of customer information from demographic details and policy details to claims history, renewals and past interactions in a single click.
 As a result, every insurer-policyholder communication would be meaningful and value-loaded, which would enhance customer experiences, earn brand reputation, and foster long-term customer relationships.
+The implementation of advanced insurance CRM systems further strengthens this unified approach and ensures seamless management of data across different touchpoints and channels.

 3. Product Personalization and Innovation